 Section 15.
 Constitutional conventions.
-The Legislature shall, by a 2/3 concurrent vote of both branches and, on and after December 5, 2018, by a 2/3 vote of the Legislature, have the power to call constitutional conventions, for the purpose of amending this Constitution.
+The Legislature shall, by a 2/3 concurrent vote of both branches or, haveon or after December 3, 2014, by a 2/3 vote of the Legislature has the power to call constitutional conventions, for the purpose of amending this Constitution.

 Section 16.
 Acts become effective in 90 days after recess; exception; emergency bill defined.
-No Act or joint resolution of the Legislature, except such orders or resolutions as pertain solely to facilitating the performance of the business of the Legislature, of either branch, or of any committee or officer thereof, or appropriate money therefor or for the payment of salaries fixed by law, shall take effect until 90 days after the recess of the session of the Legislature in which it was passed, unless in case of emergency, which with the facts constituting the emergency shall be expressed in the preamble of the Act, the Legislature shall, by a vote of 2/3 of all the members elected to each House or, on and after December 5, 2018, by a 2/3 vote of those elected to the Legislature, otherwise direct.
-An emergency bill shall include only such measures as are immediately necessary for the preservation of the public peace, health or safety; and shall not include (1) an infringement of the right of home rule for municipalities, (2) a franchise or a license to a corporation or an individual to extend longer than one year, or (3) provision for the sale or purchase or renting for more than 5 years of real estate.
+No Act or joint resolution of the Legislature, except such orders or resolutions as pertain solely to facilitating the performance of the business of the Legislature, of either branch, or of any committee or officer thereof, or appropriate money therefor or for the payment of salaries fixed by law, shall taketakes effect until 90 days after the recess of the session of the Legislature in which it was passed, unless in case of emergency, in which withcase the facts constituting the emergency shallmust be expressed in the preamble of the Act, the Legislature shall, by a vote of 2/3 of all the members elected to each House, or, on or after December 3, 2014, by a 2/3 vote of those elected to the Legislature otherwise directdirects.
+An emergency bill shallmay include only such measures as are immediately necessary for the preservation of the public peace, health or safety; and shallmay not include (1) an infringement of the right of home rule for municipalities, (2) a franchise or a license to a corporation or an individual to extend longer than one year, or (3) provision for the sale or purchase or renting for more than 5 years of real estate.